-President Johnson continued, "That is nonsense and so is your story of holding war prisoners to explain he Union Army guarding that hill.
-That deception could only work for one, maybe two years before everyone starts asking, "What is Washington hiding on that hill west of Columbus?"
+The President continued, "That is nonsense, and so is your story of holding war prisoners to explain the Union Army guarding that hill.
+That deception could only work for one, maybe two years before everyone starts asking, "What is Washington hiding on that hill?"

-"I respectfully disagree Mr. President," declared Garfield.
+"I respectfully disagree, Mr. President," declared Garfield.